CERTCC/Vultron/docs/topics/formal_protocol/index.md

 # Formal Protocol Summary

-The remainder of this page is a summary of the formal protocol reproduced from the full description provided in the [Formal Protocol](../../reference/formal_protocol/index.md) section.
+The remainder of this page is a summary of the formal protocol condensed from the full description provided in the [Formal Protocol](../../reference/formal_protocol/index.md) section.

 ---